Malobika8/All-In-One/DesignPatterns-Java/Singleton-Ch-2.md

 ## Singleton

-Certain times due to certain reason, we want to enforce that a person can create only one object.
+Certain times due to certain reasons, we want to enforce that a person can create only one object.
 - This design pattern allows us to enforce the creation of only one object
 - Delivering a single instance to everyone whoever needs it